Premium-rate telephone number: Netherlands

-Premium numbers in The Netherlands start with 0900 (general purpose), 0906 (erotic entertainment) and 0909 (games and lotteries) followed by four or seven digits.
-When one dials such a nulnegenhonderd nummer it is enforced by law that the caller gets informed about the per minute rate.
+In the Netherlands, premium numbers start with 0900 (general purpose), 0906 (erotic entertainment) and 0909 (games and lotteries) followed by four or seven digits.
+When one dials such a nulnegenhonderdnummer it is enforced by law that the caller gets informed about the per minute rate.
 The Opta is the governing body that regulates premium rate services in the Netherlands.

-Starting June 2014 any 0900 number used for customer service purposes is regulated at a maximum surcharge per call of €1 on top of the normal tariff for calling.
+Starting June 2014 any 0900 number used for customer service purposes is regulated so that it is free to the caller, for if they buy the product, they also buy the right to contact consumer service.

+North Macedonia

+In North Macedonia, premium-rate telephone numbers range from 0500-0599 (most common prefixes used for these telephone numbers are 500 and 550.
+The following format for dialing a premium telephone number in North Macedonia: +389 5xx x xx xx).

 Norway

-Any telephone number starting with 82 (mostly 820/829) is charged at premium rates (82x xx xxx).
+In Norway, any telephone number starting with 82 (mostly 820/829) is charged at premium rates (82x xx xxx).